nus-cs3281/2019/students/tanHengYeow/resume.md

 #### National University of Singapore
 Bachelor of Computing (Honours) in Computer Science
 - Teaching Assistant for CS2103T (Software Engineering): Facilitated 10 students in learning Software Engineering concepts and best practices.
 Provided guidance and feedback for their Software Engineering projects.
-- Tutor for [CP2106 (Independent Software Development Project)](https://orbital.comp.nus.edu.sg/): Conducted a [workshop](https://drive.google.com/file/d/0B-nbjLrjTlQsaE9xQXQ1ZVZ5Xzg/view) on Web Security that educates both offensive and defensive aspects of Web Security.
+- Tutor for [CP2106 (Independent Software Development Project)](https://orbital.comp.nus.edu.sg/): Conducted a [workshop](https://drive.google.com/file/d/0B-nbjLrjTlQsaE9xQXQ1ZVZ5Xzg/view) that educates both offensive and defensive aspects of Web Security.

 ## Experience
 #### GovTech - Open Government Products
-Software Engineering Intern | Dec 2018 - Jan 2018
+Software Engineering Intern | Dec 2018 - Jan 2019
 - Worked with an in-house [team](https://open.gov.sg/) of engineers, designers, and product managers who build systems that improve the public good.
 - Built an Single-Page Application (SPA) analytics dashboard using Angular for [FormSG](https://form.gov.sg/#!/), a form builder tool.
 - Built API endpoints in Express and efficient MongoDB queries to work with >250K entries, serving data for the analytics dashboard.